-While some fortunate modelers may have the space to feature a massive classification yard where they can store and switch out their entire rolling stock collection as needed, most of us usually need some degree of external storage.
+While some fortunate modelers may have the space to feature a massive classification yard where they can store and switch out their entire rolling stock collection as needed, most of us usually need some degree of external storage for trains and scenery.

 Do: Store Your Collection in Their Boxes